MDDUS Modern Slavery Statement

 The Company Secretary has attended external training events about modern slavery, related statements and proposed reforms to the Act.

-All staff colleagues are required to complete an annual mandatory training module about modern slavery.
-This will be supported by a Modern Slavery Policy, which will be developed in light of the consultation about the new Modern Slavery Bill, announced in 2022.
-In addition, colleagues are required to complete an annual mandatory training module about ‘whistleblowing’, which supports our Whistleblowing Policy and procedures.
+All staff colleagues are required to complete an annual training module about modern slavery.
+This will be supported by a Modern Slavery Policy, developed in light of the outcome of proposals for legislative reform, including, most recently, a report from a House of Lords Select Committee published in October 2024.
+In addition, colleagues are required to complete an annual training module about ‘whistleblowing’, which supports our Whistleblowing Policy and procedures.

 This statement applies to the MDDUS Group, including its subsidiaries.
 It is published to the front page of our website and is filed, on a voluntary basis, with the UK Government’s modern slavery registry.